• Session No.71 xEV I (OS)

 This presentation introduces an AI-powered Digital Twin technology designed to enhance battery safety and reduce warranty costs.
 Leveraging data from development, telematics, and in-vehicle usage, it offers accurate state-of-health monitoring, anomaly detection, and range optimization.
 Key benefits include a 97% identification rate of battery issues a month before occurrence, a 92% reduction in recall volume, and thrice more accurate range predictions.
 The AI-powered Digital Twin uses machine learning for continuous BMS improvement and a scalable analytics backend, enhancing battery performance and safety significantly.

-Development of Slip Rate Estimation Method Based on Torque Control of Four-Wheel In-Wheel Motor
+Study on a Slip Rate Estimation Method Based on Motor Torque Control of Four In-Wheel Motors

 In order to control the four-wheel in-wheel motors and improve vehicle characteristics, a slip rate estimation method using motor torque has been developed.
 In this presentation, we report a basic study of slip rate estimation method based on motor torque control of each wheel during driving, and the effectiveness of the method is verified on a test vehicle.